c5shen/WITCH/README.md

 ```
 python3 witch.py -i <unaligned sequence file> -d <output directory> -o <output filename>
 ```
+**Default behavior**: WITCH will pick at most 1,000 sequences from the input around the median length as the backbone sequences.
+Then, it uses MAGUS to align the backbone sequences and FastTree2 to estimate a tree.
+It uses UPP decomposition strategy to generate an eHMM, and uses HMMSearch to calculate bit scores between HMMs and unaligned sequences.
+Bit scores are used to calculate weights, and each unaligned sequence is aligned to top `k=4` HMMs ranked by weights.

 #### Use regular bit scores
-By default, WITCH uses HMMSearch to obtain bit scores, and then uses bit scores to calculate weights between a query sequence and an HMM.
+By default, WITCH uses HMMSearch to obtain bit scores, and then uses bit scores to calculate weights between unaligned sequences and HMMs.
 To use bit scores instead of weights, run WITCH by the following command:
 ```bash
 python3 witch.py -w 0 [...other parameters...]
 ```